modestotech/BookScraper/README.md

 ## Notes
 ### Caveats
-- In a real scenario, probably I'd use Dependency Injection but in this assignment I skipped it to keep it focused on the task at hand.
-Some tests would also be added to confirm that it works as expected.
+- In a real scenario, I'd probably use Dependency Injection but in this assignment I skipped it to keep it focused on the task at hand.
+- Tests would also be added to confirm that it works as expected.
+- Exception handling and logging should be improved.
+In a real case I'd use a separate logger set up in the DI container.
 - I didn't sprinkle the code with comments as I write this documentation, and we'll have a review together.
 - The dynamic content (*Products you recently viewed*) is static in this example.
 In a real example I would have skipped this part, as it would have been dependent on some session-storage.
 - FontAwesome source is embedded in the `css`.
 To download that as well the css would have to be analyzed.
 I skipped that as if one would like to get the rating, it's possible to extract from the css classes used in the html files.